-Figure 6.
-Residential Density by County (excluding Dublin), Q4 2015
+Figure 5.
+Dwellings per Thousand of the Population by County, Q4 2015

-Source: GeoDirectory Database.
-OSi
+Source: GeoDirectory Database, CSO

 Analysis of Turnover in Residential Stock by County

 The national average housing turnover rate in 2015 was 2.2%.

 - Dublin and Kildare (both 2.6% of each county's residential stock) recorded the greatest turnover in housing stock in the year.
 Westmeath and Wicklow (both 2.3%) followed with the second and third highest turnover rates.
 Dublin also had the greatest absolute level of transactions with 13,856 residential dwellings sold over the course of the year. - Monaghan (1.2%), Donegal (1.5%) and Tipperary (1.6%) had the lowest rates of housing turnover in the country in 2015.
 Monaghan's property market remained relatively stagnant throughout 2015 with just over 300 property transactions, the lowest in the country.